MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 4.2.63.1 View School Catalog

-Validation will be successfull if the BYU-I catalogue is available through the app.
+Validation will be successful if the BYU-I catalogue is available through the app.
 ### 4.2.64 Class Help

 This will be tested by following the links provided.

 #### 4.2.64.1 Help with class

-Validation will be successfull if various help links are provided.
+Validation will be successful if various help links are provided.

 ### 4.2.66 Night Mode